Sandwich1699975/ArduinoUnitPlatformIO/README.md

 - Make sure you have installed the python dependencies as listed in the summary section above.
 - Make sure your python interpreter is selected as `~/.platformio/penv/bin/python`.

+**No test cases or no summary file**

+- Make sure baud rate is correct

 ## Todo List